tinyzimmer/karmacheck/README.md

 # karmacheck
 [![Build Status](https://www.travis-ci.com/tinyzimmer/karmacheck.svg?branch=master)](https://www.travis-ci.com/tinyzimmer/karmacheck)

-Unofficial KarmaDecay checker for Reddit
+Unofficial KarmaDecay checker for watching subreddits

 Currently watches a subreddit for new posts, and runs new submissions against KarmaDecay.
 The program fetches the markdown comment from the KarmaDecay page and prints it to the terminal.